impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 			  While Section 6.2 claims strong cross-architecture transfer, the supporting evidence in Appendix C.4 (two MLPs on MNIST) is insufficient to substantiate general transferability.
 			- In Line 424-426, we already share that we have trained multiple model architectures (ResNets 18, 50 and WideResNet) with canaries trained on ResNet9 and achieved nearly perfect (99% TPR@0.1FPR).
 So our transferability results are not only on MLPs.
 			- > Q1.
 Continued: The authors should explain why optimized canaries can transfer between architectures (e.g., shared feature space, loss geometry)
+				- We can provide the following observational explanation of this phenomenon:
+				- > All models (i.e. hypothesis classes) seek to learn the same concept  from the data.
+A transferable canary indicates that the notion of a canary is not a function of the of the hypothesis class, but rather the concept class itself.
+For example, for digit classification, we know that a 2 and a 7 are reasonably close to each other; and written in a bad handwriting, one can be mistaken for the other.
+Therefore, a good canary can be an image that can reasonably be classified as either 2 or a 7 by even a human—an entirely different learner!
+				- We like to note however that the space of canaries are much larger than the above example.
+But the above should be sufficient to show why transferability of canaries would make sense in the first place.
 -
 -
 -